ignite/cli/docs/guide/blog.md

   return &types.MsgCreatePostResponse{Id: id}, nil
 }
 ```
+## Write Data to the Store

-Now we need to define both `Post` type and `AppendPost` keeper method.
+Define the `Post` type and the `AppendPost` keeper method.

-The `Post` type can be defined in a proto file and Starport (with the help of `protoc`) will take care of generating required Go files.
+When you define the `Post` type in a proto file, Starport (with the help of `protoc`) takes care of generating the required Go files.

-Create a new file `proto/blog/post.proto` and define the `Post` `message`:
+Create the `proto/blog/post.proto` file and define the `Post` message:

 ```go
 syntax = "proto3";